Artist in Residence Program and Application Details

 - In this secluded, rugged, coastal wilderness, the resident will use the uninterrupted time and space to practice and focus on personal artistic goals.

-Below are works created by previous AIR participants
+Below are works created by previous residents

 Location

-The King Range National Conservation Area is a spectacular meeting of land and sea as mountains thrust straight out of the surf showcasing King Peak at an elevation of 4,088 ft. and a short 3 miles from the ocean.
-It encompasses 68,000 acres along 35 miles of California’s coastline.
+The King Range National Conservation Area is a spectacular meeting of land and sea, as mountains thrust straight out of the surf showcasing King Peak at an elevation of 4,088 ft. and a short 3 miles from the ocean.

+The King Range NCA encompasses 68,000 acres along 35 miles of California’s coastline.
 This rugged and remote region is known as California’s “Lost Coast”.
 It was the first National Conservation Area in the USA, designated in 1970.
 The forested mountains attract backpackers, day hikers and hunters, while the beach beckons to surfers, beachcombers, and anglers.
 A world-class mountain bike trail and 42,585 acres of coastal wilderness are two highlights of this incredibly unique area.
-The King Range residency is in a remote location; the nearest town is 40 minutes to the east and the closest city is 1.5 hours north.
-The community of Shelter Cove sits at the southern end of the King Range NCA and is home to approximately 800 full-time residents.

-AIR Provides
+AIR Provides the Artist

-Expectations & Outputs
+Expectations & Outputs of Artist

 Copyright and Publication